How to Play

 Face cards (Kings, Queens, Jacks) have a value of 10.
 Numbered cards are worth their face value except Ace, which can count as 1 or 11.

 Players may double down on the original two cards of a hand once.
-To double a player must match the original bet and receive one additional card.
+To double down a player can wager up to the amount of their original wager.

 If the Dealer's first card is an Ace, players are offered the option of insuring their bets against the possibility of the dealer's final hand being a Blackjack.
 Insurance bets are up to one half of your original bet.
 If the dealer's hand is not a Blackjack, the player loses his or her insurance bet.